AdrienFabre/articles-rails-react/README.md

 - :id, a string, coming from the S3 bucket id.
 - :likes, an integer, the number of likes accumulated.

+_As the List of Articles is pulled from the server at every page load, only the Id and Likes need to be saved in the database._

 ### Diagram

 <img src="public/diagram.jpg" alt="diagram" title="diagram" width="550" height="300" />